 You will need additional forms and documents for your application, please read the steps and download the required forms through the link below.

-NCEA Level 1 or equivalent; employment or voluntary work in related field for a minimum of three days/18 hours/week with evidence of manager support; evidence of suitability based on employer’s support/referees and safety checks, to meet relevant legislation.
+NCEA Level 1 or equivalent; evidence of suitability based on referees and safety check, to meet relevant legislation.